loveisacat/papercluster/README.md

 If you are interested in code execution, please read the following:
-For the Python environment preparation please install the required packages.
-pip install -r requirements.txt
+For the Python environment preparation please install the required packages: pip install -r requirements.txt
 The execution code: python3 papercluster.py

 'Data Prepare' tips: I developed abstractExtractor tools from multiple sources original pdf, Google Scholar or Crossref API in 'abstractextractor.py'